camphoric/camphoric/doc/development.md

 ### Writing tests

 It is recommended that you write tests.
-All tests are run when you run the `docker-compose exec web bash -c "./manage.py test"` command.
+All tests are run when you run the `docker-compose exec django python manage.py test` command.

 It is recommended that you look at the existing tests in the 'server/tests/' directory.
 These should give you a good idea about what tests exist, and how